yy-7105/Elimination-tower-defence/README.md

 Crusher deals low to average damage in a small attack range (deael 50% more damage to triangle), but it smashes all enemies in his attack range!
 - There are two types of enemies, Circle, Square and Triangle:
 Circle moves at a medium speed and has medium hp.
 Square moves slow but has high hp.
-Square takes increased damage from Sniper tower.
+Meanwhile it takes increased damage from Sniper tower.
 Triangle moves fast but has low hp, and takes increased damage from Crusher.
 - Player can select and deselect a gird.
 When a grid is selected, if a tower is placed on the grid, the player sees the information of the tower (attack range, level, attack damage, attack interval); and if not, player could choose and place a tower from the buttom right corner of the screen.
 - When three towers are placed in a sequence of 3 (either in row or in column), 3 towers merge into one higher level tower at the position player places the tower.